 Frequent travellers who spend regularly and pay off their balance regularly could benefit from this card’s rewards program, travel benefits and insurance coverage.
 The waived overseas transaction fees also make this card an especially good choice for globetrotters.

 Additionally, the allowance for supplementary cardholders means points can potentially be earned quickly with more people spending on the one account.

 The ANZ Rewards Travel Adventures Card comes with a high interest rate and moderately high annual fee – which is typical for a rewards card with added benefits – so it’s worth considering if the advantages outweigh the costs for your circumstances.

 If you’re not confident you can pay off your card balance each month, or are looking for better value for money, it may be worth doing some further research to find a card with a lower rate and lower fees.

 To be eligible for the ANZ Rewards Travel Adventures Card, you must be at least 18 years of age and have a good credit rating.
-You must also be an Australian permanent resident or a non-Australian permanent resident with more than nine months left on your visa, and be earning at least $35,000 a year.
+You must be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your Visa.
 To apply for this card, you’ll need to provide proof of ID, details of your income, and two recent payslips as proof of employment.